 One difference is that we will fully embrace and explore the science behind the art of Wing Chun.
 We will draw from the realms of sports medicine, psychology, geometry, physics, anatomy and physiology to offer insights into the Wing Chun concepts.

-We will also apply Wing Chun as a self-defense system ONLY.
+We will also train Wing Chun as a modern, practical self-defense system.
 This is going to influence both the type of training we select, as well as the language we use to describe it.
 For example, most other published works explain techniques in terms of you and your "opponent."
 This term, and the examples most often shown, is based in the realm of consensual fights or sporting competition.
 The examples in this guide will be based on violent criminal assault where physical self-defense is morally, ethically and legally justified.
 The language will shift accordingly, so instead of an "opponent," you will be defending against an "attacker," a "threat" or a "bad guy."